Humans are NOT Machines: #4 Reason All Calories Are NOT EqualMar 12, 2020

 And if I haven’t confused you enough yet…

-I’m not going to dive into this subject in this post, but it is something we address in major detail (along with carb-cycling, optimizing hormones, and much more) in my Keto For Women Program.
+I’m not going to dive into this subject in this post, but it is something we address in major detail (along with carb-cycling, optimizing hormones, and much more) in one-on-one coaching and the Keto For Women Program.

 So as you’ve learned thus far, we can measure appetite objectively by looking at hormones and how different macronutrients affect these hormones.